 There is an immediate advantage such an understanding brings us.
-It puts to rest the silly question some have asked, “Who created God?”
-The answer is no one.
-He has always been.
+It renders superfluous the question some have asked, “Who created God?”
+The answer is no one created God.
+He has always been in existence.

 begotten.”
 In effect, he was “born.”
 He had a beginning.
 Compare Colossians 1:15.
 The creation of the Word was the very first creative act of God.
 He was the only creation made by God alone.

-The Heavens and the EarthOK.
+OK.
 So far we have “In the beginning…” The scripture continues “God created…”.
 These are two decisive words.
 “God” and “created”.
 We will discuss the in-depth significance of these two words in a bit.
 For now, we will talk about what he created, “the heavens and the earth.”
 Of these two, the earth is easiest to dismiss.
 God created the basic earth without all of its finishing touches (which came later during the individual creative days 1 through 6).
 But what does it mean when it says he created the heavens?

 Is it speaking of God’s home?
 Not at all.
 There are two basic1 uses of the word heaven or heavens.
 Solomon alludes to this in two Bible verses in which he discusses the temple building project he undertook.

 Solomon says, in 1 Kings 8:30: “And listen to your servant’s request for favor and to the request by your people Israel that they pray toward this place, and may you hear from your dwelling place in the heavens; yes, may you hear and forgive.”
 Notice this verse in God’s Word refers specifically to God’s home, his dwelling place, as “the heavens”.
 YET, he’d said, just 3 verses earlier in the same prayer: “But will God really dwell on the earth?
 Look!
 The heavens, yes, the heaven of the heavens, cannot contain you; how much less, then, this house that I have built!”

 Let’s get back to those two words, “God created…”.
 As you read your Bible, you likely have a concept of God is like in your mind.
 Yet, some believe the word “God” is a name, but it is a description, a categorization, a title if you will.
 It apparently means “Mighty One.”
 It is closely associated with worship.
 The Bible says there are “many gods.”
 So who is this Creator God?
 In the King James Authorized Version, it gives his name in four places: Exodus 6:3, Isaiah 12:2, Isaiah 26:4, and Psalm 83:18.

 This last verse entry reads, “That men may know that thou, whose name alone is Jehovah, art the most high over all the earth.”
 This is the name of Jesus’ father.
 Perhaps it is a new name to you?
 It is God’s personal name.
 But some say it should be pronounced Yahweh or some such because, among other things, there is no equivalent to the letter J in Hebrew.
-Curiously, though, the name Jesus is a Jewish name, yet those same ones don’t insist his name should be changed to Yeshua.
+Curiously, though, the name Jesus is a Jewish name, yet those same ones don’t insist his name should be changed to Yeshua or Yehoshua.
 Pressing on, when Jehovah created our universe, he did not use preexisting material.